ajhindle/compiler/README.md

 end
 ```

-The code can be very messy but provided that it's syntactically correct, the
+The code can be written messily (like in test_messy.k above) but provided
-pretty printer will fix it.
+that it's syntactically correct, the pretty printer will fix it.

 ### TODO